WiedemannM/WiedemannM.github.io/_pages/research.md

 <details>
 <summary>Abstract</summary>

-This paper examines whether responsible institutional investors affect firms' green capital expenditures.
-I identify responsible investors using the Climate Action 100+ initiative and measure firms' green capital expenditures with green debt issuance complemented with green patenting and greenhouse gas emissions.
-Exploiting regional differences in sustainability preferences, I use the cross-listing of European and Asian firms in the United States as a negative shock to responsible ownership.
-A staggered difference-in-differences design shows that cross-listing firms experience a decline in responsible ownership and subsequently reduce green efforts.
-Together, the evidence suggests that responsible investors influence corporate decarbonization by shaping firms' investment decisions.
+This paper examines whether responsible institutional ownership affects firms' green capital expenditures.
+Exploiting regional differences in sustainability preferences, I use U.S. cross-listings by European and Asian firms as plausibly exogenous negative shocks to responsible ownership.
+In a staggered difference-in-differences design, cross-listed firms experience a shift toward U.S. institutional ownership, a decline in responsible ownership, and lower subsequent green debt issuance.
+Complementary evidence links greater responsible ownership to more green patenting and lower greenhouse gas emissions.
+Together, the findings suggest that responsible investors shape firms' green capital expenditures and environmental outcomes rather than merely engaging in cheap talk.

 </details>